-Some Cp authors like to begin all user variables with the letters V or v_ so that variables can more easily be identified in lists.
+Some developers like to begin all user variables with the letters V or v_ so that variables can more easily be identified in lists.
 However, this is not really necessary because variables and other types of Captivate slide objects (e.g. shapes or captions) are never shown side-by-side in the same selection lists.
-Also, since variables are sorted alphabetically in the dialog list.
-So if you do start your variables with the letter V, then they will all end up right at the bottom of the list and you might find yourself scrolling down to them all the time.
+Also, since variables are sorted alphabetically in the dialog lists, if you do start your variables with the letter V, then they will all end up right at the bottom of the list and you might find yourself scrolling down to them all the time.
 That can get tedious.
 It’s your call, but I prefer to name my variables starting with a word describing their key function.

-Although in theory Cp should detect and prevent you from using reserved keywords as variable names, it doesn’t always seem to do this flawlessly.
+Although in theory Captivate should detect and prevent you from using reserved keywords as variable names, it doesn’t always seem to do this flawlessly.
 If you should inadvertently happen to fall into this trap, it could prevent you from being able to publish your project, throw error messages, or in a worst-case scenario, corrupt your project and render it unusable.
 So, better to avoid the keywords just in case.

 All variable names must be unique across any single CPTX project file.
 You can however use the same variable names in different modules of a course.
 In fact, you may need to do this when persisting variable values from one module to another.

 CamelCase is a naming convention often used by software programmers.
 Words in the name all start with a capital letter, thus making the capital letters stand out like the humps on a camel.
 It’s not mandatory, but it is popular with professional programmers because it makes the words in a variable name easier to read at a glance and understand.
 Look at the example below and ask yourself which of the names is easier to read quickly: